Are you seeing any Baxi boiler error codes or fault lights? Let’s start with the common codes that our expert heating engineers see frequently!

 My radiators aren’t getting hot

-When there is a build-up of debris inside the heating system (in such case a central heating power flush is highly recommended) or if a lot of air is trapped, you’ll get a very inefficient system and/or an unequal heat distribution throughout the various radiators.
+When there is a build-up of debris inside the heating system (in such cases a central heating power flush is highly recommended) or if a lot of air is trapped, you’ll get a very inefficient system and/or an unequal heat distribution throughout the various radiators.

 If you don’t know how to bleed a radiator yourself you can get an engineer out, otherwise, this is something you should be able to fix on your own.